mkarp/circleci-win-bash/README.md

 Second step is an bash script inlined in the CircleCI config file, and it does the same thing.
 This step works as expected on a Docker VM, but breaks on Windows.
-It seems like every backslash should be additionally escaped in this case.
+It seems like every backslash is additionally escaped in this case.

 Contact: Misha Karpenko misha@pitch.io